push-protocol/push-website/blog/2024-05-15-announcing-communicate-with-push-contest/index.md

 ![Cover Image of the Communicate With Push Contest🏆](./cover-image.webp)

-## Announcing Communicate With Push Contest
+## Announcing Communicate With Push Contest!

 Push Protocol, the leader in decentralized notifications and chat, is launching the Communicate with PUSH contest!
 Dive into Web3 and win exclusive rewards!